Final report for ES18-143

-IPM practices have been proven to be sustainable and increase environmental quality in cattle and small ruminant production systems.
-Through the creation of cattle and small ruminant IPM educational materials, we will be aiding the long-term sustainability of cattle and small ruminant production systems in the Southern region.
+IPM practices have been proven to be sustainable and increase environmental quality in cattle production systems.
+Through the creation of cattle IPM educational materials, we will be aiding the long-term sustainability of cattle production systems in the Southern region.
 The educational materials will be used to train trainers and ultimately end-users in IPM practices, which will increase their economic well being and quality of life.

 As population increases the number of younger new generation farmers increases, improved agricultural management methods and science-based training for new and beginning farmers are critical.
 The number of beginning farmers and ranchers interested in livestock-based production systems has increased significantly in the last two years as indicated by the demand for educational programming in this area, and continued participation in these events.
-There is a need to train new and beginning livestock producers in IPM strategies, which will lead to enhanced sustainability of both the beef and small ruminant industries within the state and the Southern region.
+There is a need to train new and beginning livestock producers in IPM strategies, which will lead to enhanced sustainability in the beef industry within the state and the Southern region.

-This project aims to create web-based IPM educational materials, which will bring knowledge transfer into the digital age.
-Currently, there are no mobile-ready IPM educational materials for cattle and small ruminant producers in the Southern region.
+This project aims to create IPM educational materials, which will bring knowledge transfer into the digital age.
+Currently, there are no mobile-ready IPM educational materials for cattle producers in the Southern region.
 This presents an amazing opportunity to increase knowledge, adopt IPM practices, and ultimately improve the economic and social well-being of end-users.

-- Provide train-the trainer meetings (utilizing both in-classroom and in-field learning) on cattle and small ruminant IPM practices to Extension personnel and a group of select mentor farmers.
+- Train-the trainer meetings (utilizing both in-classroom and in-field learning) on cattle IPM practices to Extension personnel and a group of select mentor farmers.

-This project aims to provide educational materials to local/regional trainers (ag agents, mentor farmers, ag suppliers).
-We are creating regional publications, videos, and training materials focused on cattle and small ruminant IPM.
-Train-the-trainer events will be held for the intended audiences.
+This project created educational materials for local/regional trainers (ag agents, mentor farmers, ag suppliers).
+We created a regional beef cattle IPM guide.
+Train-the-trainer events (both traditional in-classroom learning and in the field hands-on demonstrations) were held for the intended audiences.

 Education & Outreach Initiatives